Skip to content

 The commission modalities have diversified with digitalization.
 Corporate extortion covers threats to executives to obtain concessions, contracts or assignments; cyber extortion via ransomware (malicious file encryption and ransom demand in cryptocurrency) currently constitutes the fastest-growing modality; sextortion by threat of disseminating intimate images (deep nudes, deepfakes) habitually concurs with privacy crimes (Art.
 197.7 CP); real estate extortion pressures owners to sell below market price through intimidation or damage; and mafia schemes demanding periodic payments (protection) from merchants and entrepreneurs.
 Supreme Court doctrine clearly distinguishes extortion from conditional threats (Arts.
 169-171 CP) and coercion (Art.
 172 CP), centering the typical element on the patrimonial dispositive act.

 The statutory penalties are severe.
 Simple extortion (Art.
 243 CP) carries one to five years' prison, without prejudice to those corresponding to acts of physical or psychological violence employed.
 When extortion is committed within a criminal organization (Art.
 570 bis CP) or by criminal groups (Art.
 570 ter CP), the penalty is significantly aggravated.
 In cyber extortion with critical infrastructure encryption (Art.
-264 ter CP), the penalty can reach 6 years.
+264.2.4ª CP), the penalty can reach five years, or the next degree up if the act is of extreme gravity.
 In sextortion with effective dissemination of intimate images, the crime of Art.
 197.7 CP concurs with penalty of three months to one year.
 Attempted extortion is punishable with reduction in one or two degrees (Arts.
 16 and 62 CP).
 Added to this is civil liability for patrimonial and moral damages caused.

 The technical defense rests on four consolidated axes.
 First, the distinction between typical intimidation and legitimate claim: not every firm demand of a pre-existing right (debt collection, exercise of legal actions, notification of complaint) constitutes extortion; case-law excludes contractual claims or recognized rights from the type.
 Second, the absence of profit motive: the specific subjective element must be autonomously proven; personal or vengeful conflicts without patrimonial component may fit into threats or coercion, not extortion.
 Third, error of right (Art.
 14.3 CP): reasonable belief of exercising one's own right (collection of owed amount) excludes intent.
 Fourth, in cyber extortion, challenging digital evidence: traceability of wallet accounts, IPs, servers and attribution require qualified expertise and rigorous chain of custody.